IoT Devices

 < {"topic": "/bluetooth/outbound", "device_address": "00:11:22:33:FF:EE", "data": "..." }

-• /bluetooth/inbound Send data from the robot to connected BLE device.
+• /bluetooth/inbound: Sends data from the robot to the connected BLE device.

-• /bluetooth/outbound The data received from BLE device.
+• /bluetooth/outbound: Data received from the BLE device.

 curl -X POST \